rockettheme/docs/Docs/joomla/extensions/rokweather/rokweather_use.md

 ![][options2]

 :   1. **Default Degree Type** Choose between degree Celsius or Fahrenheit for the default temperature reading.
-[12%, 4%]
+[14%, 62%, se]
     2. **User interaction** This parameter allows to disable user interaction so they cannot change the location and weather data.
-[20%, 4%]
+[22%, 62%, se]
     3. **Enable Units Switch** This option allows you to configure whether the Celsius/Fahrenheit switch is displayed.
-[29%, 4%]
+[31%, 62%, se]
     4. **Enable Location Cookie** A cookie is created when a user enters a location which will be stored for when the user visits again.
 This option allows you to disable the setting of a cookie, and therefore, the default location will be shown on each refresh.
-[38%, 4%]
+[40%, 62%, se]
     5. **Enable Icon Display** Determine whether or not the weather icon displays in the top left of the module.
-[46%, 4%]
+[48%, 62%, se]
     6. **Enable Humidity Display** An option to display humidity for the selected location.
-[54%, 4%]
+[56%, 62% se]
     7. **Enable Wind Display** An option to display wind data for the selected location.
-[63%, 4%]
+[65%, 62%, se]
     8. **Default Windspeed Type** Determine what units to display for wind speed, either MPH, KPH or KTS.
-[71%, 4%]
+[73%, 62%, se]
     9. **Enable Weather Forecasts** Enable the display of forecast weather data.
-[82%, 4%]
+[84%, 62%, se]

 1. **Default Degree Type**: Choose between degree Celsius or Fahrenheit for the default temperature reading.